Does Find My iPhone Work When a Phone Is Dead? Here’s What You Should Know

 The short answer is that it depends on the situation.

-Once a phone fully loses power, it usually stops transmitting its location.
+Once a phone fully loses power, it usually stops transmitting its location, which is why your location stops sharing.
 However, Apple devices can sometimes show a recent or last known location, which can still be helpful.

 Understanding how this works makes it easier to know what information you can rely on when a battery runs out.